Common Issues and Pitfalls | Hyper-V Clusters Part 4

 The easiest way to eliminate configuration errors is to use Failover Cluster Manager to validate your cluster prior to final deployment and after any configuration changes.

-The most common way to misconfigure the cluster is involves the networking setup.
+The most common way to misconfigure the cluster involves the networking setup.
 Refer to parts 2 and 3 of this series for guidance.
-The different cluster-related networks (management, cluster communications, LiveMigration, and Cluster Shared Volumes) must each have their own subnet and one host must have one NIC in each of them.
+The different cluster-related networks (management, cluster communications – which includes Cluster Shared Volumes, and LiveMigration) must each have their own subnet and one host must have one NIC in each of them.
 If these aren’t configured correctly to begin with, cluster validation will fail.
 Virtual networks are another story.
 Because they do not get IPs of their own, they cannot become cluster-controlled resources.
 This also means that the cluster validator will not capture any problems.
 Hyper-V tracks virtual networks by name.
 When a virtual machine is moved from one host to another, the local Hyper-V installation will try to connect its virtual network cards to a virtual network with a particular name.
 If that network name doesn’t exist, the virtual machine will be disconnected.
 System Center Virtual Machine Manager will catch this problem and warn you about it when you attempt a migration.

 In general, anything that goes wrong in your cluster will be hardware-related.
 Component failure is quite rare, so driver issues are the most likely.
 The preferred approach to driver handling is to only update when a release solves a specific issue that you are experiencing.